 More recently, in June 2006, Boston Scientific issued another recall on certain defibrillators.
-Boston Scientific/Guidant has confirmed five reports of device malfunction among some 27,200 patients worldwide who have had these devices implanted.
+Boston Scientific/Guidant has confirmed 5 device malfunction reports among the approximately 27,200 patients worldwide who have had these devices implanted.

 Q: Which devices are affected by the recalls?

-A: The Guidant defibrillators affected by the June 2005 notification are:
+A: The Guidant defibrillators recalled in June 2005 are:

 - PRIZM 2 DR, Model 1861, manufactured on or before April 16, 2002